6 Best Ham substitutes

 What can you substitute for Ham?

 Best ham substitutes – what are they?
-There are actually several alternatives to ham that you can use as a substitute, such as turkey, chicken, bacon, soy, etc. Let’s look at this in a bit more detail.
+There are actually several alternatives to ham that you can use as a substitute.
+Try using turkey, chicken, bacon, soy, prosciutto, or salami and serrano ham.

 What is Ham?

-There are several varieties of ham but in this article we will focus on the two most well-known ones – processed sliced ham and fresh ham.
+There are several varieties of ham but in this article we will focus on the three most well-known ones – fresh ham, cured ham and smoked ham.

 Fresh ham refers to ham that has not undergone any major processing.
 It is uncured, often sold as a whole leg, joint, or a roast.
 It has a mild flavor and requires cooking before you can eat it.
-Processed ham on the other-hand refers to ham that has undergone various methods of preservation.
-This could include curing in salt or brine, followed by smoking, or cooking.
-This is done to extend the shelf life of the processed ham.
-It can also be sold in tinned form.
+Cured (processed) ham on the other-hand refers to ham that has undergone various methods of preservation such as curing in salt or brine.
+Finally smoked ham is a type of ham that has undergone the additional process of smoking.
+Smoking involves exposing the ham to smoke from burning wood or other smoking agents, which imparts a distinct smoky flavor to the meat.

 Where can I buy Ham?

-If you want to be more prepared and make sure that you don’t run out of ham again then you should stock up now.
+If you want to be more prepared and ensure you don’t run out of ham again then you should stock up now.

-Nowadays you can buy both processed ham and fresh ham joints in delicatessens, corner stores, and general supermarkets who will stock a wide variety.
+Nowadays you can buy fresh, cured, and smoked ham in delicatessens, corner stores, and general supermarkets who will stock a wide variety.

 Or if you prefer you can also purchase ham on-line.
 We have provided a link for some Spanish Serrano Ham for you.